3 Road Trip Routes to Explore the American Southwest

 Canyon de Chelly National Monument

 Canyon de Chelly lies near the town of Chinle and has been inhabited continuously for about 5,000 years.
 Ruins of the ancient Puebloan civilizations are visible on the canyon walls, with the hogans of today’s Navajos on the bottom.
 Stop by the Visitor Center, hike down to White House Ruins, and stop at the overlooks on the South and North Rim Drive.
 You can also take a ranger-led hike or a Navajo guided tour into the canyon.

 Note: Navajos still live inside the canyon, so be considerate when meeting locals.

 See above description.

 The San Juan River begins in the San Juan mountains of Colorado.
-At Goosenecks State Park in Utah, you’ll see it and twist and turn through what’s called a “meander” 1,000 feet below, flowing a distance of over six miles while advancing one and half miles (as the crow flies) west on its way to Lake Powell.
+At Goosenecks State Park in Utah, you’ll see it and twist and turn through what’s called a “meander” 1,000 feet below, flowing a distance of over six miles while advancing 1.5 miles (as the crow flies) west on its way to Lake Powell.
 Geologists say this erosion has uncovered a rock record exposing some 300 million years of time.